-- A. A targeted business that pays at least one-hundred seventy-five percent (175%) of the state or county average hourly wage, whichever is less, may offset fifty percent (50%) of it's its tax liability. - B. A targeted business that pays at least two hundred percent (200%) of the state or county average hourly wage, whichever is less, may offset seventy-five percent (75%) of it's its tax liability. - C. A targeted business that pays at least two hundred twenty-five percent (225%) of the state or county average hourly wage, whichever is less, may offset one hundred percent (100%) of it's its tax liability.
+- A targeted business that pays at least one-hundred seventy-five percent (175%) of the state or county average hourly wage, whichever is less, may offset fifty percent (50%) of its tax liability. - A targeted business that pays at least two hundred percent (200%) of the state or county average hourly wage, whichever is less, may offset seventy-five percent (75%) of its tax liability. - A targeted business that pays at least two hundred twenty-five percent (225%) of the state or county average hourly wage, whichever is less, may offset one hundred percent (100%) of its tax liability.

-The approved targeted business must certify eligible project expenditures annually with the Department of Finance and Administration DFA.
-Upon verification of eligibility, the Department of Finance and Administration DFA shall issue the credit according to the tax type specified in the financial incentive agreement.
+The approved targeted business must certify eligible project expenditures annually with DFA.
+Upon verification of eligibility, DFA shall issue the credit according to the tax type specified in the financial incentive agreement.

-The income tax credit may be applied against the approved company's business's Arkansas income tax liability.
+The income tax credit may be applied against the approved business's Arkansas income tax liability.
 Any unused credit may be carried forward for a period not to exceed nine (9) tax years after the tax year in which it was first earned.

-The sales and use tax credit may be applied against the company's business's State state sales and use tax liability as reported on its monthly sales and use tax report in the calendar year following the calendar year of expenditure.
+The sales and use tax credit may be applied against the business's state sales and use tax liability as reported on its monthly sales and use tax report in the calendar year following the calendar year of expenditure.

-The tax liability reported on the company's business's monthly sales and use tax that may be offset by the credit may be derived from:
+The tax liability reported on the business's monthly sales and use tax that may be offset by the credit may be derived from:

-- a.
-Sales made by the approved company business and collected from the customer; - b.
-Use taxes accrued by the company business for out-of state purchases; and - c.
-Sales and Use use taxes accrued and reported on the company's business's monthly direct-pay report.
+- Sales made by the approved business and collected from the customer; - Use taxes accrued by the business for out-of state purchases; and - Sales and use taxes accrued and reported on the business's monthly direct-pay report.

-The credit may not be applied against any taxes collected from the company business by the seller.
+The credit may not be applied against any taxes collected from the business by the seller.
 Any unused credit may be carried forward for a period not to exceed nine (9) calendar years after the calendar year in which it was first earned.

-3. D. Sales and Use Tax Refund for New and Expanding Eligible Businesses (Tax Back) - Act 182 of 2003, as amended, § 15-4-2706(d).
+D. Sales and Use Tax Refund for New and Expanding Eligible Businesses (Tax Back) - Act 182 of 2003, as amended, § 15-4-2706(d).

-This incentive program is available to all any eligible businesses that meets the qualifications for investment and payroll thresholds for the tier in which it locates or expands and are is approved for benefits by the Commission.
-The Commission's approval is contingent upon receipt of a completed application and a local endorsement resolution from the city, county or both which authorizes the refund of its local taxes to the eligible company business.
+This incentive program is available to any eligible business that meets the qualifications for investment and payroll thresholds for the tier in which it locates or expands and is approved for benefits by the Commission.
+The Commission's approval is contingent upon receipt of a completed application and a local endorsement resolution from the city, county or both which authorizes the refund of its local taxes to the eligible business.

-To qualify, the eligible business must invest in excess of one hundred thousand dollars (\$100,000) and meet the eligibility criteria of the Advantage Arkansas (§ 15-4-2705), or Create Rebate, (§ 15-4-2707), job creation incentive programs.
+To qualify, the eligible business must invest in excess of one hundred thousand dollars (\$100,000) and meet the eligibility criteria of the Advantage Arkansas (§ 15-4-2705) or Create Rebate (§ 15-4-2707) job creation incentive programs.